madanyc/workfront-learn.en/help/workfront-for-proofing-users/review-and-approve-proofs/proof-viewer-navigation.md

 ---
 title: Guide to Proof Viewer Navigation
 description: Learn how to move a proof around, zoom in/out on the content, use the thumbnail column, filter proof comments, and more in the [!DNL Adobe Workfront] proofing viewer.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8840
+exl-id: 1534a43f-1c52-4078-b47b-11d96b7b5c98
 ---
 # Proof viewer navigation